 Learning to Be a Stronger Patient Advocate: Krista Hughes

-My guest for Episode #40 is Krista Hughes, the CEO of her company Hughes Advocacy, a private patient advocacy firm that helps patients and their families navigate the health care system and get the best medical care possible.
+My guest for Episode #40 of “the My Favorite Mistake” podcast is Krista Hughes, the CEO of her company Hughes Advocacy, a private patient advocacy firm that helps patients and their families navigate the health care system and get the best medical care possible.

 She has over 25 years of experience working in the medical industry for Fortune 500 Companies like Cardinal Health.
 She has also worked for CareFusion, C.R.
 Bard, and Karl Storz.
 Prior to founding Hughes Advocacy, Krista worked as a medical device representative in Alabama, Mississippi, Louisiana, and the Florida Panhandle.